danieldeveloper001/csharp_design_patterns/src/proxy/README.md

   local resource.
 - **Smart Proxy**: a smart proxy acts as an aggregator of functionality to a service, by implementing logic that will be executed before or after invoking the real service.
-- **Virtual Proxy**: a virtual proxy acts as an [...], by implementing features such as lazy loading logic that will provide on demand object creation when consuming the real service or caching that will prevent the same resource from being repeatedly requested when consuming the real service.
+- **Virtual Proxy**: a virtual proxy acts as an consumption optimizer, by implementing features such as lazy loading logic that will provide on demand object creation when consuming the real service or caching that will prevent the same resource from being repeatedly requested when consuming the real service.

 ## Components and Roles